nimec01/vue-livestore/README.md

 ```

 ## TODO
+- [ ] Multiple stores support
-- [ ] useClientDoument composable
+- [ ] useClientDocument composable
-- [x] tests
+- [ ] Nuxt integration (might be separate repo or just example implementation)

 ## Comments
 **Why not a Vue plugin instead of a provider?**
-Plugins are more common in the Vue ecosystem so I started by implementing the store creation logic as a Vue plugin but I ran into some problems because plugin code can't be async as I understand it.
-There probably is a way to solve that but I also think the provider pattern works very well in this scenario because it makes it easy to define a loading state and aligns well with the React LiveStore integration.
+A Vue plugin would probably be more idiomatic to the Vue ecosystem but a provider has the benefit of easily designating a loading slot.
+It also matches better to the React implementation for LiveStore which makes generalising examles easier.
+It's possible as this project matures we might switch to a plugin structure if it makes sense.
+We would also see what the best option would be when integrating into Nuxt.